Khondakar/Security-Encryption-Tool/README.md

 **WHAT THIS ABOUT:**

-Security Encryption Tool is used to generate encryption key file, encrypt plain text file using key and decrypt the file using the same key file.
+Security Encryption Tool is used to generate encryption key file, encrypt the plain text file using encryption key and decrypt the file using the same key file.

 **HOW TO USE IT:**